mmizutani/mcp-remote-deno/README.md

 ## MCP Server Configuration

-You can configure your local MCP client (such as Cursor IDE) to use this proxy by adding an entry to your MCP configuration file.
+You can configure your local MCP client (such as Cursor, Cline, and Claude Desktop) to use this proxy by adding an entry to your MCP configuration file.

 For Cursor, edit `~/.cursor/mcp.json` (or create it if it doesn't exist) and add the following configuration: